 An aquarium stand is a piece of furniture that's large and strong enough to support your aquarium and contain the equipment and supplies needed to care for your fish and tank.
 The size, shape, and materials used in the stand will depend on the size and quality of the tank, budget, and your aesthetics.
 In essence, there are four options available:

 - Use an existing or low-priced cabinet that's strong enough to support your aquarium;

 - Purchase a dedicated aquarium stand at the price that's right for you;

 - Have a custom stand designed and built for your space;

 Obviously, a custom-built stand will be much pricier than a repurposed desk or cabinet, but it may also be a better fit for your space and needs.

-The actual weight of aquarium will depend on the type of material used.
+The actual weight of the aquarium will depend on the type of material used.
 Glass tanks are twice as heavy as acrylic tanks.
 An empty twenty-gallon glass aquarium weighs over twenty-five pounds, while an acrylic tank weighs half that.
-Regardless of the material the tank is made of, the real problem comes into play when it is filled with water.
+Regardless of the material the tank is made of, the real problem comes into play when it is filled with water and fish.

 Full Bottom Support

 In addition to the issue of weight and bottom support, consider the need to access equipment in and around the aquarium.
-If a shelf, desk, or bookcase is used, keep in mind that you'll need to have some clearance space behind the tank for cords, filters, etc. If a canister or other external equipment is used, there must be space for it close to the aquarium.
-A stand usually has space built in below the aquarium itself, which can be used to conceal equipment and store accessory items.
+If a shelf, desk or bookcase is used, remember that you'll need some clearance space behind the tank for cords, filters, etc. If a canister or other external equipment is used, there must be space for it close to the aquarium.
+A stand usually has space built-in below the aquarium that can be used to conceal equipment and store accessory items.